-The cards are worth roughly 26,000 points when converted to airline miles; specific rates do vary from airline to airline.
+The 75,000 bonus SPG points can be converted to roughly 26,000 airline miles; specific rates do vary from airline to airline.

-Offering 75,000 Marriott points (equivalent to ~26,000 SPG or airline frequent flyer miles) after spending $3,000 in the first 3 months of account opening.
-Learn More
+Offering 75,000 Marriott points (equivalent to airline frequent flyer miles) after spending $3,000 in the first 3 months of account opening.

 British Airways Avios points can be enormously useful for short haul connecting flights as part of an RTW ticket.

 Offering up to 100,000 Avios points.
 50,000 points are earned after $3,000 in spending in the first 3 months of account opening, an additional 25,000 points after spending $10,000 in total in your first year of account opening.
 Earn a further 25,000 points by spending $20,000 on purchases within the first year.